gecio/gecio.github.io/docs/_imke/machinedeployments/add_ssh_key/index.en.md

     ![Edit-Cluster](manage-ssh-keys.png)

-4. Now the SSH key just created can be selected from a drop-down list.
+4. Now the newly created SSH key can be selected from a drop-down list.

     ![Manage-Keys](manage-keys.png)